kickstartcoding/kc-react-widgets/README.md

 ## Widgets available

+All widgets can be customized based on shape, color, 3D perspective depth.

 * Button
-  * Can be customized based on shape, color, 3D perspective depth
-  * Can be used as a toggle (checkbox)
+  * Can also be used as a toggle (checkbox)
+* Input
+* Modal
+* Card
+* Dropdown

 ## License